JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

    module available

 .. note::
-   spack-stack-1.6.0 on Hercules provides a chained environment `gsi-addon-env` for GSI.
-To use this environment, replace `unified-env` in the above `module use` statements with `gsi-addon-env`.
+   spack-stack-1.6.0 on Hercules provides a chained environment `gsi-addon-env` for GSI with Intel and GNU.
+To use this environment, replace `unified-env` in the above `module use` statements with `gsi-addon-env`, and load module `stack-python/3.11.6` instead of `stack-python/3.10.13`.

 .. note::
-   spack-stack-1.6.0 on Hercules has `fms@2023.02.01` installed in the unified environment, in addition to the two standard versions `fms@2023.04` and `fms@release-jcsda`.
+   spack-stack-1.6.0 on Hercules has `fms@2023.02.01` installed in the unified environment, in addition to the two default versions `fms@2023.04` and `fms@release-jcsda`.

 .. _Preconfigured_Sites_Discover: